Daffaariftama/Daffaariftama/README.md

 ### Hi! 👋 I'm Daffa.

-An independent Software Engineer who loves to create and share projects about web and mobile technology!
-I've enjoyed JavaScript and make it the main language in creating a project.

-I'm currently active in contributing as Curriculum Developer at <a href="https://github.com/dicodingacademy">@dicodingacademy</a> to build courses in Front-End Apps (Web, Android) and Back-End Service.
+I am an active student at STT Terpadu Nurul Fikri pursuing a degree in Information Systems with a strong interest in web development.
+I am dedicated to learning the latest technologies in web development and enthusiastic about creating innovative solutions that blend attractive design with reliable functionality.

-- 🔭 I’m currently working on <a href="https://github.com/dicodingacademy">@dicodingacademy</a>
+- 🔭 I’m currently study on <a href="https://github.com/dicodingacademy">@dicoding</a>
-- 🌱 I’m currently learning about cloud technology for back-end apps
+- 🌱 I’m currently learning about Android
-- 💬 Feel free to ask me about web development or JavaScript
+- 💬 Feel free to ask me about web development or Android
-- 📫 How to reach me: dimas@dicoding.com
+- 📫 How to reach me: daffaariftamareal@gmail.com
-- ⚡ Fun fact: Father of a daughter
+- ⚡ Fun fact: i love trade stocks

 ### Tech Stack
   <a href="#"><img align="left" alt="JavaScript" title="JavaScript" width="21px" src="https://upload.wikimedia.org/wikipedia/commons/9/99/Unofficial_JavaScript_logo_2.svg" /></a>